Seren-Hughes/crystal-cave/TESTING.md

 https://github.com/user-attachments/assets/a803f2e6-8866-4e21-af40-65e2531e096d

 ### Reasoning Behind the Fix:
 Keeping the UI and mute state in sync is essential for a predictable and user-friendly experience.
-By centralizing the UI update logic and ensuring it runs after every mute/unmute action, the mute controls now always reflect the true state of the game’s audio.
+By centralising the UI update logic and ensuring it runs after every mute/unmute action, the mute controls now always reflect the true state of the game’s audio.

 ### Testing Results:
 - The mute UI is now reliable and intuitive.